athcb/ISIC/README.md

 Image pre-processing was performed according to the requirements of each of the pre-trained models used.

+The models were trained on AWS's g4dn.4xlarge instance.

 ---

 ## Evaluation

+The optimal hyperparameters are found via randomised search and cross-validation on the training set.

 The model is evaluated based on:
 - **F1 Score**
 - **Precision & Recall**